apptainer/singularity-userdocs/definition_files.rst

     %labels
         Author d@sylabs.io
         Version v0.0.1
+        MyLabel Hello World

-Note that labels are defined by a key-value pair and are delimited by a space character.
+Note that labels are defined by key-value pairs.
+To define a label just add it on the labels section and after the first space character add the correspondent value to the label.

-On the previous example, the first variable label name is ``Author``` with a value of ``d@sylabs.io``.
+On the previous example, the first label name is ``Author``` with a value of ``d@sylabs.io``.
+The second label name is ``Version`` with a value of ``v0.0.1``.

-The easiest way to see labels is to inspect the image:
+Finally, the last label named ``MyLabel`` has the value of ``Hello World``.

+To inspect the available labels on your image you can do so by running the following command:

 .. code-block:: none